neurodata-cobalt/cobalt/docs/jyim6/Sprint 2 Deliberables Demo.md

 # To run N4ITK bias correction
+### These are instructions to run the docker image on cortex.
+Unfortunately it's not as simple as pulling the image and running it locally because of the data.
 1. ssh onto cortex with local 8888 port forwarding.
   * ssh with a command like this `ssh -p 122 -L 8888:localhost:8888 <uname>@cortex.jhu.edu`
 2. Start the docker by running `docker run -v /media/vikram/braindrive3/:/run/data/ -p 8888:8888 neurodata/ndreg`